qsomazzi/hs-deck-manager/README.md

 With 'priority' order

 * Bug
-    * Cpt at the bottom of menu by Item selected
     * Wrong Sort in Collection and Current deck
 * High
     * Add Lazy Load on media